Deruago/theDeamerProject/README.md

 Deamer-Tools included in the Deamer Project: [Deamer](https://github.com/Deruago/theDeamerProject), Deamer-lang, [DLDL](https://github.com/Deruago/DLDL), DQSL, DCPP, [DST](https://github.com/Deruago/DeamerStringTemplate).

+## Examples

+For example go take a look at the example repo!
+This example repo contains various: examples, tutorials and projects: https://github.com/Deruago/DeamerExamples

 ## Getting the source and building DeamerProject

 Deamer Project uses cmake for building the source code.
 You can install cmake [here](https://cmake.org/install/) by following the instructions.